gottacatchenall/ms_sampling_effort/manuscript.md

 $$p_{fn} \geq 1 - P(A)P(B)$$

-which indicates greater probability of a false negative if $P(AB) >> P(A)P(B)$.
+which indicates greater probability of a false negative if $P(AB) \gg P(A)P(B)$.
-The caveats here are that this doesn't consider variation in abundance in space and time which is kind of a problem.
-If these positive association go on to structure variation in the distribution of $P(AB)$ across space.
-If the samples are biased spatially or temporally, this further goes on the impact the data.
-FNR is not constant even for each pair of species, and may vary across space.
+This should be noted with caveat that within this model we do not consider variation in abundance in space and time.
+If positive or negative associations go on to structure variation in the distribution of $P(AB)$ across space, then the spatial and temporal structure of data collection will further impact our data as in this case the probability of false negative would not be constant for each pair of species across sites.

 We now transition toward assessing the effects of false negatives in our data on the properties derived from these measurements, and for use as data for